Python-Markdown/markdown/docs/contributing.md

 3. Update the version defined in [`markdown/__meta__.py`][markdown/__meta__.py].

-4. Build a local copy of the documentation, browse through the pages and confirm that no obvious issues exist with the documentation.
+4. Build a local copy of the documentation and browse through the pages to confirm that no obvious issues exist with the documentation.

-5. Create a pull request with a commit message in the following format:
+5. Create a pull request labeled `release`{ .label .release } with a commit message in the following format:

         Bump version to X.X.X

+    !!! note

+        For the checks to run properly the `release`{ .label .release } label must be set on GitHub before creating the pull request.
+If the label is added to the pull request later, additional changes will need to be pushed to the pull request for the checks to acknowledge the label.The relevant check verifies that the version defined in the code matches the latest version in the changelog and that the changelog no longer lists an `unreleased` entry.
+This check is nessecary to ensure deployment will not fail later.

 6. After all checks have passed, merge the pull request.

-7. Create a git tag with the new version as the tag name and push to the [Python-Markdown/markdown] repository.
+7. Create a git tag with the new version as the tag name (in the format X.X.X with no prefixes or sufixes) and push to the [Python-Markdown/markdown] repository.
 The new tag should trigger a GitHub workflow which will automatically deploy the release to PyPI and update the documentation.

     In the event that the deployment fails, the following steps can be taken to deploy manually:

-    - Deploy the release to [PyPI] with the command `make deploy`.
+    - Deploy the release to [PyPI] with the command `make deploy` (a valid authentication token will need to be provided).

     - Deploy an update to the documentation using [MkDocs].
 The following example assumes that local clones of the [Python-Markdown/markdown] and